 Tomslin’s Visit To The Blue Mountains

-I am a dready and dreadys need their dreadlocks groomed or repaired (if you will) every now and then.
-I had just recently moved to a city where it is fairly hard to find a loctician to groom your dreads.
-So I jumped on the Internet and searched for hours and viola!
-I found two of them in the region.
-Now I had to choose which one to go to, sent mails asking for pricing info and location etc. and though they both were charging the same, their locations was the immediate tie-breaker.
+“I am a dready and dreadys need their dreadlocks groomed every now and then.
+Having moved to Sydney I jumped on the Internet and searched for a loctician and viola!
+I found two that stood out.
+Now I had to choose which one to go to, and though they both were charging the same, their locations was the immediate tie-breaker.

 Woke up early, jumped on the train and when the landscape presented itself, I realised I hadn’t thought of what to expect.
 It was a beauty!
 So beautiful I decided to make the 30mins walk to where my locticians lived/work from.
 (Just on the edge of the woods).

 After the grooming, I decided to take a little walk to one of the mountain sites, the Three Sisters, and that is where the real thrill began.
 A simple ‘check-and-leave’ walk quickly turned to a bushwalking trail walk down the 800 steps, Giant stairway to the base of the Katoomba falls and back up.
-I couldn’t have enough of this breathtaking rock formation.
+I couldn’t get enough of this breathtaking rock formation.
 I was in some kind of a landscape lovers’ heaven.
-The descent was very intimidating and scary (I must admit I almost abandoned the idea of going down to the bottom), but very exciting nonetheless.
+The descent was very intimidating and scary (I must admit I almost abandoned the idea of going down to the bottom), but exciting nonetheless.
 Needless to say I met many people along the trail who gave up on the task of getting to the bottom.

 To finish the day, (as expected, by this time I was very hungry), I stumbled upon a rare find for a foodie like me, a restaurant designed like a hobbit’s house.
 It felt as if I had become small like those small people and I was in the movie The Hobbit!
 The waiters and waitresses even dressed like hobbits and the food too was great, organic.